feater-dev/feater/README.md

 Following properties need to be defined for each asset volume:

 - **ID** - will be used to reference referenced asset volume and generate names for related environmental variable;
-- **asset ID** - references the asset that should be used to prepopulate volume with data; if omitted then an empty volume will be created.
+- **asset ID** - references the asset that should be used to pre-populate volume with data; if omitted then an empty volume will be created.

 Referenced asset needs to be `.tar.gz` archive.
 It will be decompressed to populate the asset volume with data.
 In example above we assume that asset with ID `test_db_volume` is available and it is a `tar.gz` archive.